 This post may include affiliate links.
 Please read my disclosure policy.

 - Lemon Juice- A little acid is my favorite way to finish any sauteed vegetable.
 If you are out of lemon options (bottled or fresh) try 1 teaspoon of cider or red wine vinegar.
+If using fresh lemon, feel free to add the lemon zest for a sharper flavor.

 Cook until the liquid evaporates and the green beans are fork-tender.
 You want the green beans to still have a bit of a snap.